olichapman05/OpenFOAM-Portfolio/README.md

 specifically because DES demands it, and force-coefficient extraction on the aerofoil surface with correctly resolved lift/drag directions for 15° AoA.

-> **Honest note:** this mesh is a single cell thick with `empty` front/back
-> patches, i.e. it is run quasi-2D.
-Formally, DES is a three-dimensional method —
-> a strictly correct study would use a spanwise-extruded 3D mesh.
-Running it
-> quasi-2D here was a deliberate learning-stage / compute simplification to focus
-> on the solver setup and time-scheme behaviour; extending it to a true 3D
-> spanwise domain is a planned next step.

 📹 `NACA0012-VelocityDistribution.mp4` — velocity field showing wake shedding.

 ---